-It is estimated that about 81% of Americans own a smartphone.
+The vast majority of Americans — more than 97% — own some kind of cellphone.
+At least 85% of those phones are smartphones, which actively document and track all sorts of data.
 People take their phones with them everywhere.
 Meaning, apart from when people are sleeping, companies have a unique opportunity to connect and engage with their users throughout the day.
-For healthcare and wellness organizations, the ability to connect with individuals via mobile devices offers a chance to influence everyday behaviors and habits to improve personal health decisions.
+For healthcare and wellness organizations, connecting with users via mobile devices offers a chance to influence everyday behaviors and habits to improve personal health decisions.

 Why Building a Mobile Experience is Vital

 Consumer behavior is ever-changing, which means that businesses need to be able to adapt their user experiences and offerings.
+Nearly half of all companies today already have a mobile app.
 A survey found that 62% of companies already have an app or are creating one.
-Consumers downloaded 205.4M apps in 2018, and that number is projected to grow to 258.2M by 2022.
+Users downloaded 230 billion mobile apps in 2021, a figure expected to reach 299 billion in 2023.

 Websites offer many benefits to strengthen a brand’s customer experience, but an online presence is no longer sufficient.

 Consumers are demanding convenience.
 We live in a world with instant access to information and the ability to shop for different types of products, consumers expect companies to keep up and stay relevant.
-According to a recent study, 62% of mobile applications save users time.
-If your organization doesn’t include a mobile experience, you are missing out on constant opportunities to better engage and influence your current and potential customers.
+According to a recent study,, 70% of all US-based media time comes from mobile application use.
+If your organization doesn’t offer a mobile experience, you are missing out on constant opportunities to better engage and influence your current and potential customers.

 Build Brand Awareness

-A study found that the average American checks their phone every 12 minutes, and 10% of people check their phone every 4 minutes.
+The average American checks their phone 344 times per day – that’s once every four minutes!
 Think about an app that you use on your phone the most.
 How often do you visit that app versus the web-version on your phone or even a computer?
 If customers repeatedly see an organization’s app on their phone, it creates brand visibility every time they look at their phone screen.

 To strengthen brand relationships, a mobile app needs to provide its users with a great deal of value.
 Organizations could consider designing their apps so they offer incentives or rewards to their users, provide special in-app promotions, or nudge users to return and increase conversions.
 By developing a mobile app, your organization will increase brand visibility and potentially offer customers a great deal of value that could strengthen a brand’s overall reputation and loyalty.